HEDDA LUNDQUIST AND WORM

 Rock ‘n’ roll is sex, sleaze, and lipstick.
 It’s your first kiss, your first beer, a mad dog barking at the moon.
 It’s burning rubber, black eyes, hormones so wound up they pop like big, pink bubbles.
 It’s loud.
 Really loud.
 That’s the only rule.

-Topflight doctors and third-rate shrinks have labeled Hedy a dangerous enigma.
-Her overbearing mother wants her committed to a psychiatric ward.
+Back home in Minnesota, topflight doctors and third-rate shrinks have labeled her a dangerous enigma.
+Her overbearing mother still wants her committed to a psychiatric ward.
 That’s totally unreasonable.
-Yes, she suffers brainstorms that scare the hell out of people.
-She blacks out.
-The craziness that happens after that—is it really her fault?
-There isn’t a single concoction in those witchdoctor’s cabinets that’ll medicate her enough to make her magically fit in.
-That’s why she hitchhiked to California, a scene where she can be all in on herself, even if she’s as crazy as they all keep telling her she is.
+Yes, when she’s startled, she suffers brainstorms that scare the hell out of people.
+She blacks out—the craziness that happens after that—all that electrical stuff—is it really her fault?

 Monster Me by Hedda Lundquist —